 The Governing Board recognizes that other local government agencies share its concern and responsibility believes that district efforts to provide a high-quality education for students in the community can be enhanced by collaboration with other government and public agencies that are responsible for the health, safety, and well-being of children and youth.
-The Board and Superintendent or designee district shall initiate and maintain good working relationships with representatives of these local agencies to maximize student and family access to support services that will help students achieve to their highest potential. in order to help district schools and students make use of the resources which governmental agencies can provide.
+The Board and Superintendent or designee district shall initiate and maintain good working relationships with representatives of these local agencies to their highest potential. in order to help district schools and students make use of the resources which governmental agencies can provide.

-'''

 (cf. 0450 - Comprehensive Safety Plan)

-'''
+(cf. 5030 - Student Wellness)

 (cf. 5131.6 - Alcohol and Other Drugs)

 (cf. 5141.32 - Health Screening for School Entry)

 (cf. 5141.4 - Child Abuse Prevention and Reporting)

 (cf. 5141.52 - Suicide Prevention)

 (cf. 5141.6 - School Health Services)

 (cf. 5146 - Married/Pregnant/Parenting Students)

 (cf. 5148 - Child Care and Development)

 (cf. 5148.2 - Before/After School Programs)

 (cf. 5148.3 - Preschool/Early Childhood Education)

 (cf. 6164.2 - Guidance/Counseling Services)

 (cf. 6173 - Education for Homeless Children)

 (cf. 6173.1 - Education for Foster Youth)